 All teachers have a valid Maine teaching certification and the school is fully licensed to operate in the state of Maine.
 We are also accredited through New England Association of Schools and Colleges (NEASC).
 This accreditation is voluntary in an effort to always use best practices and to always improve the educational experience at Saint James School for our students.
 Our motto is that our staff always puts "Students First".

 What is the school start and end time?

-A teacher will be on the school yard at 7:30 and school begins at 7:50 a.m.
-The Biddeford bus will pick up students at 2:05.
-From 2:05-2:30 students will either have a study hall, DEAR (Drop Everything and Read) time or work with teachers.
-After school activities will also begin at this time.
-All other students will be dismissed at 2:30 p.m.
+The school day begins between 7:30 and 7:50.
+Pick up is from 2:00 to 2:30.
+After school activities and extended day services begin at this time.
 Saint James School also has extended day services.
 Before care begins at 7:00 a.m. and after care goes until 6:00 p.m.
 Students in after care have their choice of a variety of breakfast items.
 In after care, students have a snack and do special activity such as a craft or cooking or dance.
 They have time to complete their homework and have outdoor play time, as well.
 Please call the office to let us know if your child will be in before care or after care so there is enough staff and supplies.